kkrizanovic/RNAseqEval/README.md

     Process_pbsim_data.py process simulation_root_folder mappings.sam annotations.gtf

 Detailed description of options, output and required simulation data organization can be found at [doc/Process_pbsim_data.md](doc/Process_pbsim_data.md).

+## Example dataset
+Folder example_dataset contains an example dataset, simulated by applying PBSIM o a transcriptome.
+Example dataset was generated usign reference and annotations for_ Drosophilla Melanogaster_ chromosome 4.
+The folder contains everything necessary to test out our evaluation tools.
+More on example dataset can be fouund at [example_dataset/example.md](example_dataset/example.md).